 Effect on Water

 Via runoff from treated plants, pesticides may enter surface water.
 Pesticides contain sulfur, chlorine, nitrogen, phosphorus, bromine and heavy metals.
-These harmful chemicals contaminate groundwater, by this, the aquatic flora and fauna are unable to breathe.
+These harmful chemicals contaminate groundwater, and by this, the aquatic flora and fauna are unable to breathe.
 They have also caused a serious threat to the biological integrity of marine and aquatic ecosystems.
 It can take years for the impurity to be cleaned up.

-Effect on Beneficial insects
+Effect on Beneficial Insects

 The increasing use of pesticides creates a greater threat to the environment and human health.
 There is a need to manage all these circumstances by producing maximum without diminishing natural resources.
-Alternative cropping methods, IPM, use of biopesticides, biocontrol agents, cultural, mechanical, physical methods will use as an alternative instead of pesticides.
+Alternative cropping methods, IPM, use of biopesticides, biocontrol agents, and cultural, mechanical, and physical methods will use as an alternative instead of pesticides.